 Cloisters Museum & Gardens

-Located in Inwood Hill Park, right off the New York Greenway Bike Trail, is this family-friendly rentals shop – perfect for navigating...
+Located in Inwood Hill Park, right off the New York Greenway Bike Trail, is this family-friendly rental shop – perfect for if you want...

 Dyckman Farmhouse Museum

 Built in 1784 on a 28-acre farm, the Dyckman House is Manhattan’s lone surviving Dutch farmhouse.
 Excavations of the property have...

 This 196-acre oasis contains the last natural forest and salt marsh in Manhattan.
 It’s a cool escape in summer and a great place to...

 Nestled into Fort Tryon Park, a short jaunt from the Cloisters Museum & Gardens, this 1930s stone edifice feels like a country...

 On a hilltop overlooking the Hudson River, the Cloisters is a curious architectural jigsaw, its many parts made up of various European monasteries and other historic buildings.
 Built in the 1930s to house the Metropolitan Museum’s medieval treasures, its frescoes, tapestries and paintings are set in galleries that sit around a romantic courtyard, connected by grand archways and topped with Moorish terra-cotta roofs.
 Among its many rare treasures is the the beguiling 16th-century tapestry series The Hunt of the Unicorn .

 Also worth seeking out is the remarkably well-preserved 15th-century Annunciation Triptych (Merode Altarpiece).
 Then there’s the stunning 12th-century Saint-Guilhem cloister and the Bonnefant cloister, the latter featuring plants used in medieval medicine, magic, ceremony and the arts.